afriteknz/k8s-infrastructure/README.md

 ---

- #### Documenting my experiences.

-This documentation will serve as a valuable reference for all my future projects involving Kubernetes, particularly any that involve AKS and EKS.

-Ultimately, my goal isn't to master and document every aspect of Kubernetes.
-Instead, I aim to share my understanding of Kubernetes core fundamentals, enabling me to host microservices developed in Java, C#, PHP, Python, and other modern languages.
-I want to assist anyone starting their journey with Kubernetes by providing practical insights and guidance.

-This write up will focus on developing a CI/CD pipeline (build, integrate and deploy an app).

-    - Software development in python environment
+ #### Hosting Applications on EKS/AKS

+Seperate repositories will store different Microservices applications in Java, C#, PHP, Python, and other modern languages.

+After deploying the EKS/AKS infrastructure, the next step is hosting the applications.

+    - Application Development
     - Containerisation with Docker + Docker-Compose
     - Kubernetes (EKS/AKS)
     - Packaging with Helm